roadrunner-server/docs/kv/redis.md

 `pool_size`: Maximum number of RoadRunner socket connections.
 A value of `0` is equivalent to a `10` connections per every CPU.
 Please note that specifying the value corresponds to the number of connections **per core**, so if you have 8 cores in your system, then setting the option to 2 you will get 16 connections.

+### TLS Configuration

+The `tls` section allows you to configure Transport Layer Security (TLS) for secure communication with the Redis server.
+If no options are defined in this section, the connection will default to non-TLS.

+`cert`: Path to a file containing the client certificate.
+This certificate is used to authenticate the client when communicating with the server.

+`key`: Path to a file containing the client private key.
+This key is used in conjunction with the client certificate for mutual authentication.

+`root_ca`: Path to a file containing the Certificate Authority (CA) certificates used to verify the server's certificate.
+**Note**: This option can be used independently of the `cert` and `key` options.
+In cases where the server does not require client certificate verification, you only need to provide the `root_ca` option.

 ### Other